azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

       There are two options with this command:

-        a. -RemoveAssignmentFor MatchingEligibleAssignments (Default): Remove only those permanent roles which has a corresponding eligible PIM role.
+        a. *-RemoveAssignmentFor MatchingEligibleAssignments (Default)*: Remove only those permanent roles which have a corresponding eligible PIM role.

-        b. -RemoveAssignmentFor AllExceptMe: Remove all permanent role except your access.
+        b. *-RemoveAssignmentFor AllExceptMe*: Remove all permanent role except your access.

       > <b>NOTE:</b>
       > This command will *not* remove your permanent assignment if one exists.